Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

-One of the big boys in this list of affordable Swiss watch brands is Rado.
+One of the big boys on this list is Rado.
 The brand was established in 1917, and today it produces about half a million watches a year.

-Being one of the priciest in this list, Rado provides cheaper-end watches in Centrix, Diastar, and Coupole collections.
+Being one of the priciest on this list, Rado still has some cheaper-end watches in Centrix, Diastar, and Coupole collections.

 Notable collections: Aqua, Heritage, Sport, Urban

-This Swatch Group-owned brand of Certina was founded in 1888 and is more known in Europe than in the States.
-The company has been an official timekeeper of the Moto GP in the 1990s and the World Rally Championships and has been a partner to numerous motoring companies, such as Sauber F1, Colin McRae, and Sete Gibernau.
+Certina was founded in 1888 and is more known in Europe than in the States.
+The company has been an official timekeeper of the Moto GP in the 1990s and the World Rally Championships (WRC) and has been a partner to numerous motoring companies, such as Sauber F1, Colin McRae, and Sete Gibernau.

 The brand focuses on selling watches that feature precision, durability, and Swiss-made label.
 Certina’s sports watches are highly appreciated, available in Aqua and Sports collections.
 The Heritage and Urban collections feature a classic style, suitable for various occasions.